Socialsuite

 Key Design Decisions

-Progressive Disclosure in Forms
+Progressive Disclosure for Conversion

 Socialsuite Final Design — Desktop Socialsuite Final Design — Pages